Thizisfranklin/IDS2024F/Homework/Hw 3/README.md

 7) In deductive reasoning, a logical proposition cannot simultaneously be both true and false.
 This is because deductive reasoning adheres to the principle of non-contradiction, which asserts that contradictory statements cannot both be true at the same time.
 A proposition is either true or false, and the validity of a deductive argument relies on this consistency
 +  Premise 1: All mammals have a heart.
 +  Premise 2: A dog is a mammal.
 +  Conclusion: Therefore, a dog has a heart.
-  8) In summary, A ⇒ B does not imply B ⇒ A because implication is a one-way relationship unless both directions are established, which would require A ↔ B (A if and only if B), indicating equivalence.
+  8) No logical implication isn't same as physical causation.
+As implication is directly related/proportional to causation.
     **Example**:
    +  A: "A tree has green leaves".
 "B: "It is spring or summer."
 A ⇒ B (If a tree has green leaves, it's likely spring or summer) is generally true, but B ⇒ A (If it is spring or summer, the tree must have green leaves) is not always true.
-This example shows that A ⇒ B does not necessarily imply B ⇒ A because not all trees will have green leaves in the spring or summer due to various factors like evergreen species or environmental condition
+This example shows that A ⇒ B does not necessarily imply B ⇒ A because not all trees will have green leaves in the spring or summer due to various factors like evergreen species or environmental condition.
 9) **Example**:
 + A: "A tree has green leaves."
 + B: "It is spring or summer"